100th Annual Conference

 3:00 p.m. – 4:45 p.m.
 Welcome and Keynote Speaker Jason Dorsey

 Jason is the President of The Center for Generational Kinetics and a leading expert on Gen Z, Millennials, and the future of work.
-Drawing on insights from over 120 global studies, he helps organizations turn generational differences into a strategic advantage.
+Drawing on insights from more than 120 global studies, he helps organizations turn generational differences into a strategic advantage.
 His dynamic, story-driven presentations provide practical strategies for improving communication, performance, and retention across all generations.
 Jason’s keynotes are designed to inspire and equip leaders to build stronger teams and cultures for the future.

 4:45 p.m. – 6:15 p.m.
 Welcome Reception